 Feb.
 2007–Jan.
-2011: Kim Cloud is the board secretary of SMARTER.
+2011: Kim Cloud served as the board secretary of SMARTER.
 Kim is an active RiderCoach with both the publicly funded program sponsored by Ferris State University and the Riders Edge program sponsored by Hot Rod Harley-Davidson of Muskegon.
 Kim retired from his elementary school teaching position in 2006 and is now enjoying more time in his garage.
 He rides both street and off-road bikes.

 Feb.
 2007–Jan.
 2011: Board member Diane Tammens has off-road, track-day, and street- riding experience.
-Diane recently retired from a career as a teacher and public school administrator.
+Diane is retired from a career as a teacher and public school administrator.
 She has been a certified MSF RiderCoach since 2000 and is a RiderCoach who thoughtfully and with rigor applies her deep knowledge of how people learn to her facilitation of rider training courses.
 Her first bike was a SRX 250 Yamaha (you know the little red-and-white sport bike with the red seat), and she longs to have it back again.

 Feb.
 2007–Jan.
-2008: Board member Jon Twork’s entire professional career was in the motorcycle industry, first with Suzuki and then Yamaha.
+2008: Former board member Jon Twork’s entire professional career was in the motorcycle industry, first with Suzuki and then Yamaha.
 Now a dedicated RV’er, Jon resigned from the board when his term expired.
 Jon was formerly a rider training instructor/coach and a long-time coordinator of rider education in northwest Michigan.
 He began his involvement in rider training with the formal start of Michigan’s statewide program in 1984, led the Central Michigan University rider-education program when it was recognized as an Outstanding Regional Program in 1988, and continued his active involvement in rider education until his retirement in 2000.
 The Motorcycle Safety Foundation recognized Jon’s career-long contributions to rider safety by awarding him a special Outstanding Motorcycle Safety Promotion award.

 Feb.
 2007–Aug.
 2007: Tom Hampton served as SMARTER’s inaugural vice chairperson.
 If Dr. Don Smith is the grandfather of Michigan’s rider-education program, Tom is certainly the father.
 He led Michigan’s rider-education program as the first Educational Consultant for Rider Education with the Michigan Department of Education and served from May 1979 through his retirement in May 1997.
 Tom is the architect of Michigan’s Rider Education Program.